Yuan-ManX/audio-development-tools/README.md

 * [SSSSM-DDSP](https://github.com/hyakuchiki/SSSSM-DDSP) - Semi-supervised Synthesizer Sound Matching with Differentiable DSP.
 * [audacitorch](https://github.com/audacitorch/audacitorch) - PyTorch wrappers for using your model in audacity!
 * [Scyclone](https://github.com/Torsion-Audio/Scyclone) - Scyclone is an audio plugin that utilizes neural timbre transfer technology to offer a new approach to audio production.
+* [Multi Task Automatic-Synthesizer-Programming](https://github.com/dafaronbi/Multi-Task-Automatic-Synthesizer-Programming) - This is the code for the multi VST automatic synthesizer programming project.

 ## <span id="ag">Audio Generation (AG)</span>